okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 Creating Secrets is an easy problem.
 We can use `kubectl create secret` - such as `kubectl create secret generic tls-certs --from-file=tls/`.

 The Kubernets Master will then know the secret.
+Now we a pod is created, the secret is then also mounted onto the pod.